A00429943/RealtimeAnalytics/README.md

 # Goals
 - To calculate worldwide top trending hashtags.
 - To display tweets that contain these hashtags.
-- To visualize data using interactive data visualization library (D3.js)
+- To visualize data using interactive data visualization library.
+(D3.js)
+- To implement concepts of sharding, partitioning and parallelism.

 # Data Pipeline